NYU Tech Guide to Hybrid/Remote Work

-To support NYU employees when working remotely, this page and the video above cover the technology and information you need to create a successful remote work environment.
+To support NYU employees when working in a hybrid/remote environment, this page and the video above cover the technology and information you need to be successful.

 To work successfully from off-campus, you'll need a reasonably recent computer (defined below) and operating system to ensure software compatibility and security protections.
-Tablets and cell phones can be useful as supplementary equipment, but they are not adequate standalone equipment for working remotely.
+Tablets and cell phones can be useful as supplementary equipment, but they are not adequate standalone equipment for hybrid/remote work.

 We also recommend a headset that can connect to your computer to reduce background noise and improve sound quality.

-To protect your data and NYU's network, you must install or have access to each of these security and productivity tools and services and use them whenever you telework.
+To protect your data and NYU's network, you must install or have access to each of these security and productivity tools and services and use them whenever you work remotely.

-Recommended productivity services include: NYU Email, NYU Drive, NYU Calendar, NYU Chat and Hangouts, and the NYU Zoom video and audio conferencing service, all of which you may want to keep open and ready to use throughout the workday.
+Recommended productivity services include: NYU Email, NYU Drive, NYU Calendar, NYU Chat, and the NYU Zoom video and audio conferencing service, all of which you may want to keep open and ready to use throughout the workday.